sofieneBK/building-microservices-with-spring-boot/README.md

-# Playing with Spring Boot microservices
+# Playing with Spring Boot Microservices
-Code for Playing with Spring Boot microservices tutorial
+Code for Playing with Spring Boot Microservices tutorial

 Application's architecture :